Tony Stewart Didn’t Like the Odds Before His Greatest NASCAR Triumph: ‘I Didn’t Feel Like Our Team Was Ready for It’

 Of course, someone could roar out of the gate by pulling off a Tony Stewart performance.

 Tony Stewart didn’t like the odds before his greatest NASCAR triumph

 Tony Stewart was already a two-time NASCAR Cup Series champion when he qualified for the 2011 playoffs.
 The experience of winning in 2002 and ’05 should have given Stewart confidence in 2011, but that wasn’t the case.

 Stewart went winless during the regular season and owned just three top-five finishes but was able to sneak into the playoffs.
 The format that year advanced 12 drivers to playoffs, and there were no elimination rounds.
 Stewart was the next-to-last qualifier on points.

 He took inventory of his situation and didn’t like what he saw.
 Stewart looked at the list of qualifiers and put marks next to the names of all the drivers he figured stood a chance of winning.
 He didn’t include himself.

 “What I was really frustrated about, and people didn’t really pick up on, I think, in 2011, was I felt like there were drivers and teams that were ready for the playoffs that didn’t make the cut and had the potential to finish in the top five, and I took that spot away,” Stewart told NBC Sports.
 “I didn’t feel like our team was ready for it.”

 It took Stewart one week to realize he was probably wrong.
 A week after that, he knew he was definitely wrong.

 Tony Stewart made a magical run to the championship

-Tony Stewart’s concerns proved to be misplaced.
+Tony Stewart’s concerns proved misplaced.
 Right out of the box, he won the opening playoff races at Chicago and Loudon.